risk-first/website/docs/thinking/Risk-First-Diagrams.md

 # Risk-First Diagrams Explained

-Throughout [A Simple Scenario](A-Simple-Scenario) we used diagrams to explain the risks we faced and the choices we were making.
-These are called "Risk-First Diagrams".
-Here, we're going to look at what is going on in these diagrams so that when we come to apply them to _software development_, they're not totally confusing.
+In [A Simple Scenario](A-Simple-Scenario) we used diagrams to show the risks we faced and the choices available.
+These are "Risk-First Diagrams"—a visual way of capturing trade-offs.
+The purpose is to make explicit that these trade-offs are fundamentally about managing risk.

+Let's break down how to read them.

 ![Goal In Mind and Attendant Risks](/img/generated/introduction/goal_in_mind.svg)